 Step 3: Business prepares order

-After a customer places their order, your business will send a delivery fulfillment request to the third party.
-Depending on your onboarding process, your business may choose to send the fulfillment request manually for each order you receive or set up automated requests.
+After a customer places their order, your business will send a delivery fulfilment request to the third party.
+Depending on your onboarding process, your business may choose to send the fulfilment request manually for each order you receive or set up automated requests.

 Step 4: Delivery person picks up order